unitaryfund/qoss-survey/README.md

 # Quantum Open Source Software Survey
 Repository with aggregated and anonymized data from the **Quantum Open Source Software Survey** and the related Diversity and Inclusion survey.

-Both surveys could be completed at:
+The surveys were available at the following URLs:

 - https://www.surveymonkey.com/r/qoss
 - https://www.surveymonkey.com/r/qoss_diversity

 ## 2022 Results
-The folder `2022/QOSS software` contains results of the survey for the main software survey, with aggregated data in xlsx, csv and pdf format.
+The folder [`2022/QOSS software`](./2022/QOSS%20software/) contains results of the survey for the main software survey, with aggregated data in xlsx, csv and pdf format.

-The folder `2022/QOSS D&I` contains results of the survey for the Diversity & Inclusion survey, with aggregated data in xlsx, csv and pdf format.

-The folder `2022` also contains a pdf version of the slides presenting the results, `QOSS & D&I Survey Results - Slides.pdf`.
+The folder [`2022`](./2022/) also contains a pdf version of the slides presenting the results, [`QOSS & D&I Survey Results - Slides.pdf`](2022/QOSS%20&%20D&I%20Survey%20Results%20-%20Slides.pdf).

 ## Methodology
 The quantum OSS projects listed in the software survey have been chosen among those with >50 stars on Github/GitLab included in the awesome-quantum-software list and other lists, excluding software focusing on tutorials, cryptography, experiments.
 The software projects and platforms have been divided in three categories: cloud services; software for full-stack development and simulator; application tools.